 Wound Care Clinic in Bradenton, FL

+The most common wound symptoms and indicators are pain, edema, and bleeding.
 Anyone in your family can come to see us here at PrimeHealth Primary Care in Bradenton, FL for wound care.
 Even if you have a family member with diabetes who needs minor wound care, we can help.
-We are conveniently located at 3014 53rd Av East, Bradenton, FL 34203.
-For more information, call us or schedule an appointment online.
+We are conveniently located at 3014 53rd Ave East, Bradenton, FL 34203.
+For more information, contact us or schedule an appointment online.
+We are currently accepting new patients.

 Table of Contents: